lizhonggang1984/cs766/README.md

 <img src="/display/figure21.png" alt="figure21"/>
-**Figure 21  Precision, recall, mAP and PR-curve of YOLOV5.
-The mAP for training data can come to 0.9 with 500 epochs, and the PR-curve area can come to 0.821 in our training model.**
+Figure 21:  Precision, recall, mAP and PR-curve of YOLOV5.
+The mAP for training data can come to 0.9 with 500 epochs, and the PR-curve area can come to 0.821 in our training model.

 ## 3.3 Comparison of Mask-RCNN and YOLOv5